gmpsankalpa/quiz-app/README.md

-# Quiz Application built with react
+# Quiz App build with react

 ---